mattjw/exploring_tech_meetups/README.md

 Data is crawled from the Meetup API.
 See below for a description of the data collection process.

 The results of the analysis can be found in the report in the `presentation` directory.
+A typeset version can be viewed [here](http://mattjw.github.io/exploring_tech_meetups/presentation/output/meetup.html).
 Data analysis was carried out in the IPython Notebook `analysis/meetup_analysis.ipynb`.

 ## Data Collection